s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 # AWS Health
 - provide notification of both public and account-specif events within AWS
 - hardware maintenance reboots

+# DataSync
+- agent-based solution for one-time migrations of files into AWS

+# Migration Hub
+- an organizational tool that gives you a way to organize all your steps

+# DB Migration Service (DMS)
+- migrate on-premises to the cloud or between different RDS db
+- Can migrate existing data and replicate ongoing changes
+  -  Change Data Capture (CDC)
+- Schema Conversion Tool can convert source database schema to new target schema
+  - can convert rds to non-rds

+# Server Migration Service
+- migrate out of DC and into AWS

+# Application Discovery Service
+- migrate entire app to the AWS cloud
+- agentless discovery via OVA file deployment to vSphere
+- agent-based discovery for detailed infor

+# Application Migration Service
+- automated life-and-shift service to AWS
+- VM to AWS
+- RTO of minutes and RPO of sub-sec

+# Pinpoint
+- engage with coustomers
+- mainly for marketing and business
+- with ML model

+# Amplify
+- tool for simplifed fron-end web and mobile dev
+# Device Farm

+# Comprehend
+- speech to text
+- sentiment analysis

+# Kendra
+- use ML to build an intelligent searche service using unstructed text
+# Textract
+# Forecast
+- analyze time-series data and make predictions
+# Rekognition
+- content moderation using AI/ML
+# Fraud Detection Service
+# Transcribe
+- convert video and/or audio to text
+# Lex
+- conversational chatbots
+# Polly
+- text to natrual speech
+# SageMaker
+- ML stuff
+- use EC2 compute instance
+- SageMaker NEO for optimization
+# Translate
+# Elastic Transcoder
+# Kinesis Video Streams

 # Mindmap